Strappazzon/GRW-GHOST-Buster/.github/README.md

 ### Dead?

 * Close the game and interrupt the backup process.

-* Click the second **Browse...** button and select the last folder created before you died.
-  * There is no quick way to restore a previous save game, you will have to pick a folder manually *for now*.

-* Click **Restore save games**.
+* Click the **Restore save games** button.
+  * By default, GHOST Buster will restore the latest backup.

 > ### ⚠️ **WARNING**
 >